Europe sizzles under stubborn heat wave that's only going to get worse | CBC News

 Europe sizzles under stubborn heat wave that's only going to get worse

-Much of southern and central Europe was again baking in blistering hot temperatures on Saturday as an intense heat wave that took hold earlier in the week continued.

-"Red alerts" have been issued for 15 cities across Italy, up from 10 on Friday, including some of the biggest tourist destinations in the country, like Florence, Bologna and the capital Rome.
-Forecasters warn temperatures could hit record highs next week.
+Fifteen cities in Italy, most of them in the country's centre and south, were under heat advisories signalling a high level of risk for older adults, the infirm, infants and other vulnerable people.

+Temperatures remained in the mid-30s C across much of the Italian peninsula on Saturday but were expected to reach between 38 C and 40 C in Sardinia, Sicily and Puglia.

-The Italian capital hit a high of 35 C on Saturday and was expected to see temperatures as high as 42 C on Tuesday.
+The cities under alerts included the tourist destinations of Bologna, Florence and Rome.
+The capital hit a high of 35 C on Saturday and was expected to see temperatures as high as 42 C on Tuesday, when other Italian cities could be even hotter.

-Forecasters say cities on the islands of Sicily and Sardinia could see temperatures as high as 48 C next week, close to a record high for Europe, as a second heat wave hits the country.
-The hottest temperature ever recorded on the continent was 48.8 C in Sicily, in August 2021.

-The red alert means high heat is a threat to everyone in the population, not just more vulnerable groups like children and the elderly.

 Acropolis closed again